gnomegl/gitslurp/README.md

 - `-d, --details`: Show detailed commit information
 - `-s, --secrets`: Enable secret detection in commits
 - `-l, --links`: Show URLs found in commit messages
+- `-a, --all`: Show commits from all contributors in the target's repositories.
+Useful for OSINT investigations to discover potential alternate accounts when users accidentally commit with different identities

 ## Output Format